Healthy Homes Assessment Pandora

 What We Do

-As building inspectors we take on all elements of professional house inspects.
-We are here to make sure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors, we take on all issues involved in professional house inspections.
+We are here to make sure that you make the correct decision when buying your next home.

-We value your money, and undertake detailed checks to make sure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the exciting aspects of owning or purchasing a house.
+We are serious about your investment and conduct comprehensive inspections so you won’t receive any expensive or unwelcome surprises meaning you can relax and focus on the fun parts of owning or purchasing the house.

-We offer a wide range of services to make sure that you are completely informed of the condition of any property you might be thinking of buying or selling and also other services.
+We are specialised in a range of solutions to make sure you are completely updated on the condition of any property you might be looking to purchase or sell as well as additional solutions.

-We not only work with you but we also work with major clients, including bank branches, local councils and insurance companies.
-Evidently they appreciate this peace of mind provided, because of the information contained that we provide in our reports of building inspections.
+We do not just work with you but we also have major clients, including bank branches, local councils and insurance firms.
+Evidently they appreciate the reassurance provided, because of the information contained provided in our building inspection reports.

 • Pre Purchase & Pre Sale Reports